 Remote working and deductions

 Working remotely may cause you expenses that are deductible in taxation.
-These include your expenses caused by using a remote workspace, expenses paid for tools and for a data connection.
+They include expenses for a workspace, and for tools and data communications.
 Working remotely means an arrangement in which you and your employer have agreed that you will work at least some of the time remotely from your home or other workspace you have acquired.

 Expenses for the production of income